The Most Efficient Way to Burn Fat and Build Strength

 Now, body re-composition was not her goal with running and she’s done a great job of feeding herself on cardio days to ensure she maintains her physique and strength.
 Just something to consider, since a lot of people don’t pay as close of attention to the details as she does and they hammer out long distance mileage in hopes it will change their body.

 Running is good for getting better at running.
-Go for a run if it pleases you, but not with the expectation it’s going to do much for your body.
+We train a number of very elite long distance runners at Performance360 to some great results.
+Go for a run if it pleases you, but not with the expectation it’s going to do much for your body other build your aerobic running capacity.
 If you must run consistently, do your best to keep it in an anaerobic state and perform sprint intervals.
 Go all out for thirty seconds then walk for ninety seconds.
 Do this for up to a couple of miles.

-The bottom line is that I do not believe the risk of developing long term running injuries like stress fractures, shin splints, plantar fascitis and IT band syndrome to be worth the squeeze of consistent pavement pounding.
+The bottom line is that if you are not a competitive running athlete, I do not believe the risk of developing long term running injuries like stress fractures, shin splints, plantar fascitis and IT band syndrome to be worth the squeeze of consistent pavement pounding.

 Diet: Follow Something…Anything